alsvike/QuizAI/README.md

 ## 📄 Future Features:
 ##### Priorities are as following: HIGH, MEDIUM, LOW:
-- (HIGH) Add the ability to use OpenAI API, Claude AI API etc. instead of only Groq API ~~- (HIGH) Add a difficulty to prompt, so the user can select what kind of difficulty they want the questions to be.~~
+- (HIGH) Add the ability to use OpenAI API, Claude AI API etc. instead of only Groq API
+- ~~(HIGH) Add a difficulty to prompt, so the user can select what kind of difficulty they want the questions to be.~~
 - (HIGH) Add the ability for user profiles, where you can get:
   - Achievements
   - Stats tracking (Total questions answered, right/wrong ratio etc.)